 Average Interest Rate for Savings Accounts

-According to the FDIC, the national average interest rate on savings accounts currently stands at 0.09% APY.
-This applies to both average and jumbo deposits (balances over $100,000).
+According to the FDIC, the national average interest rate on savings accounts stands at 0.46% APY (as of October 16, 2023).
+This applies to both average and jumbo deposits, which are accounts with a balance over $100,000.

-You’ll typically find the lowest interest rates at bricks-and-mortar banks.
-Big banks tend to offer a 0.01% APY on their most basic savings accounts.
-There is sometimes an opportunity to earn at a better rate on higher balances, but even this higher tier rarely goes beyond 0.1% APY.
+You’ll typically find the lowest interest rates at brick-and-mortar banks.
+Big banks often offer something close to a 0.01% APY on their most basic savings accounts.
+There is sometimes an opportunity to earn at a better rate on higher balances, but even this higher tier rarely goes beyond 0.10% APY.

-If you’re looking for the best rates in the industry, you’ll have much better luck at online banks’ savings accounts.
-The average interest rate here gets bumped up into the 2.00% APY range, and these high rates are often (but not always) accessible to customers regardless of balance tier.
-Some of the best online savings accounts are from Ally Bank, Marcus by Goldman Sachs and Synchrony.
+If you’re looking for the best rates in the industry, you’ll have much better luck with savings accounts at online banks.
+Interest rates in this category get bumped up quite a bit over their traditional counterparts.
+These high rates are often accessible to customers regardless of balance tier.
+Some of the best online savings accounts are at Ally Bank, Marcus by Goldman Sachs and Synchrony.

 Often, savings accounts can earn higher rates if you link it with a checking account from the same bank.
 Some banks may even offer a separate savings account, with a higher rate, that requires a linked checking account.
 This is typically the case with big banks that can’t offer the most competitive rates overall.

-For example, Chase’s Premier Savings account normally earns 0.01% APY.
-However, if you link either a Chase Premier Plus Checking or Chase Premier Platinum Checking account, you can earn at slightly higher rates.
+For example, the Chase Premier Savings account normally earns 0.01% APY.
+However, if you link either a Chase Premier Plus Checking or Chase Sapphire Checking account, you can earn at slightly higher rates.
 Your linked checking account must also have at least five customer initiated transactions per statement period.

 The average interest rate on a savings account is very low – low enough that your savings won’t keep pace with inflation.
 However, you can beat the average and find the best savings account rates by opening an online savings account.
 If having in-person access to your accounts is important to you, then you can still check out accounts at traditional banks.
-Just understand that these banks will likely offer the lowest rates on their savings accounts – below the national average, and well below what you could earn at an online bank.
+Just understand that these banks will likely offer the lowest rates on their savings accounts.
+These rates will be below the national average, and well below what you could earn at an online bank.

 Tips on Finding the Right Bank

 - Both traditional and online banks offer a wide range of options for deposit accounts, with various savings, checking and money market accounts available.
 Some accounts may earn below the average rate while still offering some handy savings perks.
-It’s up to you to decide which features you would benefit most from.
+It’s up to you to decide which features benefit you most.

 - If you’re disappointed by the low-earning accounts at brick-and-mortar banks, consider whether you’d be comfortable with an online bank.
 You won’t have access to physical branches, but you’ll typically still have access to ATMs and mobile apps.
-Plus, online banks are more likely to offer the highest rates to boost your savings the most.
+Online banks are more likely to offer the highest rates to boost your savings.